 Scope

-1. This section applies to the part of the financial envelope referred to in Article 7(2)(a) and the additional resources to be implemented under shared management according to the Commission decision for the thematic facility referred to in Article 8.
+1. This section applies to the amount referred to in point (a) of Article 7(2) and the additional resources to be implemented under shared management in accordance with the financing decision for the thematic facility referred to in Article 8.

-2. Support under this section shall be implemented under shared management in accordance with Article 63 of Regulation (EU, Euratom) 2018/1046 Regulation (EU) No [CPR].
+2. Support under this section shall be implemented under shared management in accordance with Article 63 of the Financial Regulation and with the Common Provisions Regulation for 2021-2027.

 Article 10